TomaszKandula/SongLyrics/README.md

 ## Setting-up the database

-For testing, local SQL server/database is used, connection string have to be setup in __secrets.json__ (BackEnd project):
+Setup the connection string in the settings file:

 ```
 {